DataDanD/Cancer-Capstone-Portfolio/README.md

 -What model technique will give the lowest root mean squared error (RMSE)?

--What environmental factors will be important for predicting accuracy?
+-What environmental factors will be important for prediction accuracy?

--Why do cancer rates differ widely in California counties?
+-Why do cancer rates differ in California counties?

-The graph below demonstrates the variety of cancer incidents per 100,000.
+This next graph demonstrates the variety of cancer incidents.
+(County Fips code is used by the govenment to identify counties and give them a unique ID, the code is 5 digits long when you add the state and county code together)

 ![Cancer Box Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CountyCancer.png)

 ## Data

 Most datasets were collected from open source government data at data.gov.
-[1] Data is from surveys, reported by  companies, or collected from government agencies.
+[1] The government data is from surveys, reported by companies, or collected from different agencies.
 The columns and rows in the table below are recorded after filtering for California and for years 2001-2012.
-Cancer data requires a signed form so I am not adding a folder for each file, but final.csv is on home page.
-Final date frame is 627 rows with 28 columns (y = Cancer Rate, drop Count)

 ![Data Table](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/DataTable.png)

+Accessing the SEER cancer data requires a signed wavier, therefore I am not allowed to share the file.
+However, Cancer.csv is the final file and is on the home page.
+It has the cancer incident vales the models later on are trying to predict as well as all the features used to make these predictions.
+Final data frame is 627 rows with 28 columns (the y value being predicted is 'Cancer Rate' and drop 'Count' to prevent data leakage).
+There are 58 counties in California and 11 years of data, there should be 638 rows, but one county was missing Radon data and was dropped from this expirement.

+Unfortunitly some of the main data used stopped in 2012, while other data is updated regularly.
+The data is grouped by county because, the SEER data (the Y value the models are predicting) is at the county level.
+The Fracking Wells and Superfund Sites data that researchers scrapped from the web and uploaded to Kaggle has GPS coordinates, but it is impossible to tell which SEER patients in those counties lived closer to these locations.

-For more info on each datasets used, including a link to each source, please click [here](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Data.md).
+For more information on each datasets used, including a link to each source, check out [Data.md](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Data.md) on the home page.

+## Pipeline

-## Preprocessing
+### Preprocessing

-1) Find useful public datasets (any format: csv, text, fwf)
+1) Find useful environmental / socioeconomic public datasets (any format: csv, text, fwf)
+2) Turn files into Pandas (a Python package) style data frames
+3) Exploritory Data Analysis (EDA) to see if file is usable and features to keep
-2) Filter data for appropriate features
+4) Filter data for appropriate state and years
+5) Convert files to CSV as back ups / check point
+6) Drop features that will not be used for project
-3) Group by year and county
+7) Group all data by county and by year when possible
-4) Pivot columns as needed
+8) Pivot columns as needed (turning a column with multiple features into seperate columns)
-5) Merge 14 data frames to cancer data
+9) Merge final (14) data frames to SEER data to create Cancer.csv (merge on County Fips)
-6) Feature engineering + more filtering
+10) Feature engineering and more filtering to prevent multicolinearity and data leakage

+### Modeling

+1) Get base measure with linear regression model
-7) Sk-Learn regression models & other boosting
+2) Sk-Learn regression models & other boosting packages
-8) Grid search parameters for lowest RMSE on select models
+3) Grid search parameters for lowest RMSE on select models

 ## EDA

-Currently updating the EDA scripts
+(Currently updating the EDA and jupyter notebooks)

 [Air Quality](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Fracking](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Superfunds](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Radon](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [TRI](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)
 [Cancer Rates and Graphs](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)

-We can see some nice correlations as we look at a heatmap and we can look at some of these variables closer with a pairplot.
+We can see some nice correlations between cancer incidents and features as we look at a heatmap and we can look at some of these variables closer with a pairplot.
+We can also see some of the features correlate, this is call multicolinearity and is not a good thing for machine learning algorithms.
+Lighter and darker boxes on the heatmap are not a good thing, except for the diagalon going across the middle where features intersect with eachother.
+Explain why its bad.

 ![Heatmap of All Features](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/heatmap.png)

+Explain some similarity.
+Pair plot explaination
+high and low rates explained

 ![Pair Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Pair4.png)

+Major depression and cancer incidents

 ## Models